krlennon/mastercurves/README.md

 # mastercurves

 Python package for automatically superimposing data sets to create a master curve, using Gaussian process regression and maximum a posteriori estimation.

 Publication of this work is forthcoming.
 For now, if you use this software, please cite it using the metadata in the [citation](CITATION.cff) file.

+## Documentation

+Check out the [documentation](http://krlennon-mastercurves.rtfd.io/) to learn more about the package and how to use [its API](https://krlennon-mastercurves.readthedocs.io/en/latest/mastercurve.html).
+A tutorial and explanation of the demos are coming soon!

 ## Installation